theyCallMeJay/ll-sample/README.md

 # LimelightTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0. by Jun Wang
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0. by junwang.toronto@gmail.com

 # Installation